 Support with funeral costs

 Support with physical or mental health and wellbeing

 We offer Rest & Relax grants of up to £450 for adults and children with cystic fibrosis to take a holiday, trip or short break when they’re going through a difficult time, supporting their mental and physical health.

-We offer one-off grants to fund the cost of a pre-payment certificate for prescriptions.
+We offer one-off grants to fund the cost of a Prescription Prepayment Certificate for prescriptions.
 Please ensure that you have first checked if you are eligible for free prescriptions before applying for a grant.